thycotic/alm-docs/3000-alm-one-min/index.md

 * ALM **notifies the requester** of the request outcome

-* using properties assigned within ALM to the proxies of the service accounts, ALM tracks accounts to ensure their timely retirement or renewal on designated dates
+* using properties assigned within ALM to the proxies of the service accounts, ALM tracks accounts to promote their timely evaluation for renewal or retirement on designated dates

 These activities follow **workflows** defined by the organization using **workflow templates**.
 ALM logs each step to support a robust audit capacity.